Frequently Asked Questions

 If I am boarding my rabbit, what will I need to bring?

 We want to make the boarding and packing process as streamlined as possible, so all rabbits will be provided with a 4' x 4' exercise pen suite that includes a litter box, litter, bowls, bedding and all other housing essentials; you do not need to bring your own pen or cage supplies.
-We actually request that you bring minimal personal items from home aside from your pet's food, carrier and if desired, one or two small items such as toys or chews.
+We actually request that you bring minimal personal items from home aside from your pet's food, a hard-case carrier and if desired, small items such as toys or chews.
 We have a specific cleaning routine that is dependent on the use of our own supplies as well as limited storage space, so we really appreciate you letting us take care of all your rabbit's housing needs!

 If I am boarding my hamster, chinchilla or other small pet, do I bring my own cage?